 It is equipped with four outriggers which are used for additional stability and leveling, but extreme off-road conditions with wet or soft soil conditions would require timber mats for the rubber-tired version.
 The grapple saw that comes as standard equipment is capable of moving two 4x6 timbers mats at once allowing the 718 to operate in potentially soft soil conditions.
 This was demonstrated at a recent demo day after rain had saturated the area of operation for several days prior which can be seen in the video linked below.

-In regard to reach, the 718 is hands down the winner with its vertical 45 ft reach and horizontal 43 ft reach, weighing in at 48k lbs.
+In regard to reach, the 718 is the clear winner with its vertical 45 ft reach and horizontal 43 ft reach, weighing in at 48k lbs.

 The largest of Feller-Bunchers have only 30 ft of reach, weighing in at roughly 80k lbs.